401trg/401trg.github.io/pages/burning-umbrella.md

 We’d like to extend a special thank you to all the victims, targets, researchers, and security vendors who have shared their own findings over the years.

-If you are interested in automating the intake of public 401TRG indicators, we recommend using our [github detections repository.](https://github.com/401trg/detections)
+All indicators for this report are located at our [github detections repository.](https://github.com/401trg/detections)

 *Written by Tom Hegel, Senior Threat Researcher, Protectwise*